CodeHopperNL/codehopper.nl/_posts/2016-12-05-yet-another-agile-is-dead-post.md

 I believe we're now at the Agile [antithesis][antithesis].
 The [hype cycle][hype-cycle] is now at the end of the Disillusionment deep, and already getting into Productivity.
 The [gospel][agile-manifesto] has been introspected and it's simply not a thing to speak of agile anymore.

-We're in the [post-agile][post-agile] era already, and we need our IT managers to truly understand what they role really is, we need them to do their job and understand where the agile script works, where it doesn't and ultimately where it enables the whole organization
+Eventually, we're in the [post-agile][post-agile] era already, and we need our IT managers to truly understand what they role really is, we need them to do their job and understand where the agile script works, where it doesn't and ultimately where it enables the whole organization